skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/02_enabling_data_sharing.md

 ### Data steward

 The data steward is responsible for the governance of data and ensures the fitness of content and metadata.
 Stewards exercise established processes, policies, guidance, compliance, and rules in this effort.
-They are usually the subject matter experts and data analysts that work with the data on a daily basis.
+They're usually the subject matter experts and data analysts that work with the data on a daily basis.

 ### Data custodian